Yekuuun/CustomWinApi/README.md

 # CustomWinApi 📦

 This repo contains base code for reimplementing a custom version of GetModuleHandle( ) & GetProcAddress( ) functions without any imports crafting all headers by my hand using online ressources & github repos.
-I used process hacker to check my code & address returned by GetModuleHandle( ) :)
+I used process hacker to check my code & address returned by GetModuleHandle( ) & GetProcAddress( ).

 ## Running program